 Five months after R. Kelly was convicted of sex crimes in Illinois — including producing child pornography and coercing minors into sex — a federal judge has sentenced the disgraced singer to 20 years in prison.
 Per the New York Times, he will serve all but one of those years concurrently with his 30-year prison sentence from a federal judge in New York, following guilty convictions of racketeering, sex-trafficking, bribery, and sexual-abuse charges there.
 Kelly’s latest trial was effectively a do-over of a 2008 child-pornography trial that ended — quickly — with his acquittal.

 Another notable change from 2008: The woman allegedly pictured in one of Kelly’s abuse tapes — “Minor 1” — testified, reversing her position from the first trial.
 Back then, she told a grand jury that she wasn’t the person in the video, a decision prosecutors now say followed threats and bribes from the singer to stay quiet.
 Without her participation, jurors in that case later said they couldn’t be sure who appeared in the video.
 But whereas that panel only had one tape to consider, jurors in 2022 viewed at least three others.

-For his part, Kelly continues to deny any and all wrongdoing.
-The latest conviction could add years to his existing prison sentence, and the singer still faces two more criminal trials now that this one has wrapped.
-Here’s what to know about the federal trial in Chicago.
+For his part, Kelly continues to deny any and all wrongdoing, and the singer still faces two more criminal trials now that this one has wrapped.
+Here, what to know about the federal trial in Chicago.